 Assessment will be based on attendance, preparation for classes, regular and active participation, professionalism (see below), quizzes, exercises as well as a midterm (60 minutes) and final examination (90 minutes).
-The two worst-graded quizzes or exercises will not count towards the grade.

 Exercise Deadlines

 Exercises are due before class one week after being given.
 Those exercises will be given throughout the course where appropriate and constitute an integral part of the final grade.